2018 Sundance lineup includes films directed by Idris Elba, Ethan Hawke

 Untitled Debra Granik Project / U.S.A.
 (Director: Debra Granik, Screenwriters: Debra Granik, Anne Rosellini, Producers: Anne Harrison, Linda Reisman, Anne Rosellini) — A father and daughter live a perfect but mysterious existence in Forest Park, a beautiful nature reserve near Portland, Oregon, rarely making contact with the world.
 A small mistake tips them off to authorities sending them on an increasingly erratic journey in search of a place to call their own.
 Cast: Ben Foster, Thomasin Harcourt McKenzie, Jeff Korber, Dale Dickey.
 World Premiere

 What They Had / U.S.A.
-(Director and screenwriter: Elizabeth Chomko) — Bridget returns home to Chicago at her brother‘s urging to deal with her mother‘s Alzheimer‘s and her father‘s reluctance to let go of their life together.
+(Director and screenwriter: Elizabeth Chomko, Producers: Keith Kjarval, Bill Holderman, Albert Berger, Ron Yerxa, Alex Saks and Andrew Duncan) — Bridget returns home to Chicago at her brother‘s urging to deal with her mother‘s Alzheimer‘s and her father‘s reluctance to let go of their life together.
 Cast: Hilary Swank, Michael Shannon, Blythe Danner, Robert Forster.
 World Premiere

 DOCUMENTARY PREMIERES